DogukanGun/NexCarb/README.md

   Users interact with a **quiz application**:
   - Users can **create quizzes** and share them with friends.
   - Friends solve the quizzes while the app silently fetches data in the background.
+  - The code of the UI is located into [this repo](https://github.com/DogukanGun/NexQ)
 ---

 ## Earning Mechanism